 Our test resource management software solutions as services are all designed to execute our culture change algorithm.
-We help organizations significantly invested in test — including equipment, facilities, and other resources — enable their customers in engineering and manufacturing move with speed and competitiveness by accelerating time-to-market and revenue recognition.
+We help organizations significantly invested in test — including equipment, facilities, and other resources — enable their customers in engineering and manufacturing to move with speed and competitiveness by accelerating time-to-market and revenue recognition.
 We do this by helping our customers who use our solutions produce a microcosm of the cultures enterprise executives are looking to produce — trust, collaboration, innovation, and speed — aligned with the goals and objectives of the enterprise.
 We ensure the microcosm culture is aligned with the company’s targeted culture and behaviors ensuring it becomes contagious and spreads.
 We call our approach, The Sente Way.
-With The Sente Way, we help our customers design solutions that overcome barriers to change while executing our culture change algorithm.
+With The Sente Way, we produce the groundbreaking results written about in our case studies.
 We engaged with customers in this way through our strategic services.

 How Can You Design Software to Enable Culture Change?

 Like we have with Accelerated Enterprise Asset Management!
 The software has to be multi-purposed and has to fit “hand-in-glove” with the practices required to baseline then modify cultural behaviors & practices and enabling the change to build momentum as discussed earlier.